MicrosoftDocs/dynamics365smb-docs/business-central/finance.md

 | Learn about the available options to automate sending subscription invoices to customers and register recurring revenue. |[Work with Recurring Revenue](finance-recurring-invoicing.md)|
 |Post employee expenses for work-related activities and make reimbursements directly to employee bank accounts.|[Record and Reimburse Employees' Expenses](finance-how-record-reimburse-employee-expenses.md)|

-## VAT and Taxes
+## VAT and taxes

-Working with VAT in [!INCLUDE[prod_short](includes/prod_short.md)] is easy and you can either use a manual or an automatic setup.
-These article guides you on how to meet country/region-specific regulations.
+Working with VAT in [!INCLUDE[prod_short](includes/prod_short.md)] is easy, and you can either use a manual or an automatic setup.
+These articles provide information about how to meet your country/region-specific regulations.

 | To... | See |
 | --- | --- |